IntroductionHope valley in Lake Sumner Forest Park is accessed at Windy Point, beside SH 7, about 160 km from Christchurch.

 Lake Sumner Forest Park lies 100 km northwest of Christchurch between the Lewis Pass and Arthur’s Pass National Park.

-Access to Hope valley is from Windy Point, off SH 7, approximately 35 km after the turn-off to Hanmer Springs and 10 km before Boyle village.
-Windy Point has an off-road car park (leave vehicles at your own risk) and a swingbridge over the Boyle River.
+Access to Hope valley is from Windy Point, off SH 7.
+Around 35 km after the turn-off to Hanmer Springs and 10 km before Boyle village.
+Windy Point has an off-road carpark and a swingbridge over the Boyle River.

 Safety is your responsibility: